Near-Term Quantum Computing Techniques: Variational Quantum Algorithms, Error Mitigation, Circuit Compilation

 \textbf{I/O problems for real-world data.} To fully exploit the superposition properties of quantum systems, we actually want the classical data to be encoded into the amplitude of quantum system.
 However, this is extremely resource-intensive, whether using QRAM~\cite{giovannetti2008quantum} or pure quantum circuits~\cite{sun2021asymptotically,zhang2022quantum}.
 Thus, for real-world applications, perhaps we need to find some specfic classical problems suitable for quantum computing.
 For example, the input to this classical problem has a certain sparsity or symmetry, which is conducive to being encoded as a quantum state.
 For the output, in general we need to avoid the exponential consumption caused by a large number of measurements, which requires us to extract and analyze only part of the information of the output quantum state, such as the expected value of observables, principal component analysis~\cite{lloyd2014quantum}, $etc$.

-\textbf{Trainability and Training Efficiency.} Avoiding barren plateaus is now an important area of research, as barren plateaus in training landscapes will appear if care is not taken enough.
-Some results suggest that the exponential parameter space, the noise and decoherence, and even entanglement can induce barren plateaus~\cite{mcclean2018barren,wang2021noise,marrero2021entanglement}.
+\textbf{Trainability and training efficiency.} Avoiding barren plateaus is now an important area of research, as barren plateaus in training landscapes will appear if care is not taken enough.
+Some results suggest that the exponential parameter space, the noise and decoherence, and even entanglement can induce barren plateaus~\cite{mcclean2018barren,wang2021noise,marrero2021entanglement,martin2022barren}.
 At present, some methods have discussed how to mitigate barren plateaus~\cite{sack2022avoiding,haug2021optimal,broers2021optimization,anschuetz2022beyond,cerezo2021cost}, and more research is still needed.